What is silkscreen printing?

 Proofing with precision

-For the team at Make-Ready a job-sheet is crucial.
+When printing, a job sheet is crucial.
 This document tracks all of the information at the proofing stage, and is invaluable for the precise replication of this process for the final edition.
 A printmaker will methodically print each layer, recording the parameters as they go – ink mixes, mesh count, print pressure and challenges they face along the way.
 For a 30-layer print this can take weeks, perfecting two or three layers each day.
-The process adds texture and physical depth to the artwork as layers of printed ink create a raised surface on top of the substrate.
-This adds to the material quality of the screen print and, like rings in a tree, represent the time taken to create it.
+The process adds texture and physical depth to the surface of the artwork.
+Like rings in a tree, these material qualities represent the time taken to create it.

 Then, we do it all again.
-That’s right, once the proof is reviewed, adjusted and the artist is satisfied it’s time to print the edition.
-This will be a near exact replica of the proof, often a little sharper, and is all achieved thanks to the trusty job sheet!
+Once the proof is reviewed, adjusted and the artist is satisfied, it’s time to print the edition.
+This will be a near-exact replica of the proof, often a little sharper, and is achieved with the help of a detailed job sheet.

 Diamond dust veils the subject of a silkscreen print by anonymous street artist, Paul Insect.